GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ### Enable Cloud APIs

-Dataflow processes data in many GCP data stores and messaging services, including BigQuery, Cloud Storage, and Cloud Pub/Sub.
+Cloud Dataflow processes data in many GCP data stores and messaging services, including BigQuery, Cloud Storage, and Cloud Pub/Sub.
 To use these services, you must first enable their APIs.